nguyenhhoa03/simple-website/website-template-preview.md

 For more information, please visit [repo project on Github](https://github.com/nguyenhhoa03/simple-website)

-Note:All data and content shown are fictional and for illustrative purposes only.
+Note: All data and content shown are fictional and for illustrative purposes only.

 ### Elegant Portfolio Template